 In connection with the 2011 Bridge Financing and for cash proceeds of \$1,000 (0.01% of the principal amount of the convertible promissory notes), the Company issued warrants to purchase shares of common stock up to the number of shares calculated by dividing 25% of the principal amount of the convertible promissory notes by the lesser of the next qualified equity financing per-share price, or \$44.00.
 The warrants' exercise price per share was \$0.17.
-The warrants were immediately exercisable and expire in August 2021.
+The warrants were immediately exercisable with an expiration in August 2021.
 The warrants' fair value of approximately \$0.3 million was recorded as a debt discount and amortized to interest expense over the term of the convertible promissory notes using the effective interest method.
 The estimated number of common shares issuable under the warrants was 43,955, although the actual number was not fixed.

-In March 2012, with the consent of a majority of the 2011 Bridge Financing note holders, the Company extended the 2011 Bridge Financing maturity date to May 2012.
+In March 2012, the Company extended the 2011 Bridge Financing maturity date to May 2012.
 No other terms were modified.
 The effective interest rate post-modification was less than the effective interest rate before modification and the Company concluded that this modification represented a troubled debt restructuring.
 The Company accounted for the modification on a prospective basis.

-In May 2012, with the consent of a majority of the 2011 Bridge Financing note holders, the maturity date of the associated convertible promissory notes was extended to August 31, 2012.
+In May 2012, the 2011 Bridge Financing maturity date of the associated convertible promissory notes was extended to August 31, 2012.
 Additionally, the warrant coverage provided in association with the notes was increased from 25% to 40% of the principal amount of the convertible promissory notes, and the shares purchasable under the warrants were changed from common stock to preferred stock.
 The preferred stock warrants' exercise price was amended to \$44.00 if exercised prior to the close of the next qualified equity financing, or by the per-share price of the next qualified equity financing if exercised after the close of the next qualified equity financing.